enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 }
 ```

-No matter how large the input size is (the list's length) because we will only evaluate the first element, so, even if the list has 1k elements it will take the same as if the list had only 1 element.
+If we evaluate this by statements we understand that:

+- **Line 1:** We are creating a function called `isFirstElementNumeric`
+- **Line 1:** We are creating a variable called `list` to hold the input.
+- **Line 2:** We are returning a value
+- **Line 2:** We are getting the `typeof list[0]`
+- **Line 2:** We are making a comparison against `number`

+Notice how I have separated the lines into multiple statements, one line can have multiple statements, and some of those statements can be native implementations of the language like in this case when `typeof` is used, and this is important to understand, the inner implementation of native functionalities affects the complexity of an algorithm depending on how it is implemented by the language, so if you are evaluating an algorithm, you need to be careful to understand and account for the complexity of the inner works of the language.

+If we evaluate the Time Complexity of the previous algorithm knowing the concept of _constant_ we can determine that each statement is $O(1)$, why? because for all the statements of this function no matter how big the input is, it will always take the same amount of time to evaluate every statement of the function, because in this case even if the array has 1000 elements we are just taking index 0 and same goes for space, we are not defining new variables when executing this function, **and this next part is important**, yes, we are using a variable `list` to hold the input but <mark>when evaluating space complexity we don't take into consideration the input itself because that is the very premise upon which the algorithm evaluation itself is based on, if we took the input into consideration then for any function receiving a data structure capable of storing multiple properties it would be at least linear time</mark> (We will explain linear time in a bit).

+The graph below represents how time complexity (Y Axis) gets affected when the input size (X Axis) grows, since time is constant time remains unchanged for any given input size.

 ![](/images/o(1).svg#image-type=no-border;width=auto)

-The graph above represents how time complexity (Y Axis) gets affected when the input size (X Axis) grows, since time is constant time remains unchanged for any given input size.

 ### Logarithmic Time